bezmoradi/tutorials/go/error-handling.md

 }
 ```

-In other words, any type that has an `Error` method attached to it is considered an an `error` in Go.
+In other words, any type that has an `Error` method attached to it is considered as an `error` in Go.

 ## An Intro to The `errors` Package

-In Go, the `https://pkg.go.dev/errors` package can be used for creating custom errors using the `New` function.
+In Go, the `https://pkg.go.dev/errors` package can be used for creating custom errors using the `New` function:

 ```go
 func New(text string) error
 ```

-As shown above, this function receives a string as an input and returns an `error` type.
+As shown above, this function receives a string as an input and returns an `error`.
 If we take a peek at the source of the `New` function, we have:

 ```go
 func New(text string) error {